 You should be in a position to plan your staffing needs, including the filling of temporary posts, through workforce planning activities.

-In some cases, however, it may be necessary to appoint someone to an unestablished civil service position on a temporary basis, outside of the requirements of the Public Service Management (Recruitment and Appointments) Act 2004.
+In some cases, however, it may be necessary to appoint someone to a civil service position on a temporary basis, outside of the requirements of the Public Service Management (Recruitment and Appointments) Act 2004.
 In such cases, you can apply to us for an excluding order for the position.

 If we grant the order, the appointment is temporarily excluded from the requirements of the Act.
 This means you can make an appointment without a full selection process under the Code of Practice.

 We usually approve excluding orders only for specific short-term initiatives or in exceptional circumstances.
 Circular 37/2007 sets out the rules governing applications for excluding orders, the types of positions covered by an order, how to apply for an excluding order and generally excluded positions.